juju-solutions/layer-apache-spark/README.md

     juju add-unit spark

- When in standalone mode Juju ensures a single Sprk master is appointed.
+ When in standalone mode Juju ensures a single Spark master is appointed.
  The status of the unit acting as master reads "Ready (standalone - master)", while the rest of the units display a status of  "Ready (standalone)".
  In case you remove the master unit Juju will appoint a new master to the cluster.